What's Left?

 The Royals’ lease doesn’t expire until 2030 and ownership has been slow to provide details about its plans.
 It has proposed multiple possible stadium locations, conceivably playing municipalities against each other.
 Following the team’s loss to the Yankees in the 2024 ALDS, Kansas City Mayor Quinton Lucas expressed his frustration and hope for more specifics by the end of the year.

 The CHICAGO WHITE SOX have also expressed a desire for a new ballpark but a proposal to move to a 62-acre site on the Chicago River known as "The 78," south of the Loop, is still very conceptual.
+There are lots of moving pieces, all of which need to be resolved before this proposal becomes a plan.

 No comments: